FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 **Note:** Remove unrequired sections and any comments that are in this template before submitting

 ## Brief
-`# required`
-A description of the topic and the need for an exercise
+`# required - A description of the topic and the need for an exercise`

 ## Suggested Exercise
-`# Optional`
-If clear direction on the content of the exercise is required then put it in here.
+`# Optional - If clear direction on the content of the exercise is required then put it in here.`

 ## Acceptance Criteria:
 ### Introduction
-`# Required`
-Give a written explanation of the purpose of playbooks in Ansible
+`# Required - Give a written explanation of the purpose of playbooks in Ansible`

 ### Tutorial
-`# Ideal but optional`
-Participants should then be able to go through a guided tutorial in which they will put together their first simple playbool
+`# Ideal but optional - this section should guided exercise showing participants how to use the subject of the exercise`

 ### Exercise
-`# required`
-Following the tutorial, provide an exercise that requires the participant to write a new playbook from scratch.
+`# required - Following the tutorial, provide an exercise that requires the participant use the knowledge that they have gained through the intro and tutorial`

 ### Verification test
-`# Ideal but optional`
-We want participants to get used to the style of our exercises.
+`# Ideal but optional - We want participants to get used to the style of our exercises.
 I.e. There will be a test that they can execute that verifies that they have completed the exercise correctly.
-As part of the first exercise we should supply them a test.
+As part of the first exercise we should supply them a test.`

 ## Other
-`# Optional`
+`# Optional - add any other requirements here`